FadedController/FoodSite/README.md

  $ yarn export
 ```

-This will create a /out folder, that you can then deploy to your favourite CDN (Content Delivery Network) such as Netlify
+This will create a optimized /out folder, that you can then deploy to your favourite CDN (Content Delivery Network) such as Netlify.
+If you want to test the exported site before deploying, you can do so with `$ yarn start` and going to [localhost:3000](http://localhost:3000)

 # Directories